LLNL/sundials/doc/shared/sunlinsol/SUNLinSol_cuSolverSp.rst

 * ``SUNLinSolFree_cuSolverSp_batchQR``

 In addition, the module provides the following user-callable routines:

-.. c:function:: SUNLinearSolver SUNLinSol_cuSolverSp_batchQR(N_Vector y, SUNMatrix A, cusolverHandle_t cusol)
+.. c:function:: SUNLinearSolver SUNLinSol_cuSolverSp_batchQR(N_Vector y, SUNMatrix A, cusolverHandle_t cusol, SUNContext sunctx)

    The function ``SUNLinSol_cuSolverSp_batchQR`` creates and allocates memory for a SUNLinearSolver object.

+   **Arguments:**
+      * *y* -- a vector for checking compatibility with the solver.
+      * *A* -- a SUNMATRIX_cuSparse matrix for checking compatibility with the solver.
+      * *cusol* -- cuSolverSp object to use.
+      * *sunctx* -- the :c:type:`SUNContext` object (see :numref:`SUNDIALS.SUNContext`)

+   **Return value:**
-   This returns a SUNLinearSolver object.
-If either ``A`` or ``y`` are incompatible then this routine will return ``NULL``.
+      If successful, a ``SUNLinearSolver`` object.
+If either *A* or *y* are incompatible then this routine will return ``NULL``.

-   This routine analyzes the input matrix and vector to determine the linear system size and to assess compatibility with the solver.
+   **Notes:**
       This routine will perform consistency checks to ensure that it is called with consistent ``N_Vector``  and ``SUNMatrix``  implementations.
       These are currently limited to the SUNMATRIX_CUSPARSE matrix type and the NVECTOR_CUDA vector type.
 Since the SUNMATRIX_CUSPARSE matrix type is only compatible with the NVECTOR_CUDA the restriction is also in place for the linear solver.
 As additional compatible matrix and vector implementations are added to SUNDIALS, these will be included within this compatibility check.

 .. c:function:: void SUNLinSol_cuSolverSp_batchQR_GetDescription(SUNLinearSolver LS, char **desc)